 A complete website re-design launching with the Palm Pre, along with marketing for the Palm Pre launch.
 A completely new direction for Palm.
 A new way to think about mobile technology.

-In 2008, the mobile phone was just getting started, and although it was obvious that it would change everything in the world of technology, it wasn’t as immediately obvious how it might affect everyday life, or how to market it as a lifestyle product.
+In 2008, the mobile revolution was just getting started, and although it was obvious that it would change everything in the world of technology, it wasn’t as immediately obvious how it might affect everyday life, or how to market it as a lifestyle product.

 We took the phone outside.
-At the time, Apple’s pared-down, austere technology-feature focus with iPhone was the Palm Pre’s primary counterpoint.
+At the time, Apple’s pared-down, technology-feature focus with iPhone was the Palm Pre’s primary counterpoint.
 Samsung, Nokia, et al, paired glossy product with cheesy lifestyle photography to convey use cases in a tone that resonated with no one.

 Palm Pre was a product intended to fit itself into moments in your life, deferring to you.
 Its hardware was inspired by river stones: smooth and natural, worn to go with the flow of the stream.